truestamp/deno-conf/README.md

 Default values for the config items.
 If provided, and if `reset` is called, the config store will be reset to this object's values.

-#### clearInvalidConfig
+#### resetInvalidConfig

 Type: `boolean`\
-Default: `true`
+Default: `false`

-The config is cleared if reading the config file causes a `SyntaxError`.
-This is a good default, as the config file is not intended to be hand-edited, so it usually means the config is corrupt and there's nothing the user can do about it anyway.
-However, if you let the user edit the config file directly, mistakes might happen and it could be more useful to throw an error when the config is invalid instead of clearing.
-Disabling this option will make it throw a `SyntaxError` on invalid config instead of clearing.
+When trying to read a corrupted JSON config file a `SyntaxError` will be raised.

+In this situation if `resetInvalidConfig` is set to `true` then the config file will be destroyed and overwritten with a new config file that only contains the `defaults` (if they were defined).

+If `resetInvalidConfig` is `false` and a corrupted file is encountered then no changes will be made to the file and an error will be thrown.
+This is the safe default and should only be set to `true` if there is no chance of losing important data in the corrupted config.

 ### Instance

-The instance is [`iterable`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Iteration_protocols) so you can use it directly in a [`for…of`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Statements/for...of) loop.
+The instance is [`Iterable`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Iteration_protocols) so you can use it directly in a [`for…of`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Statements/for...of) loop.

 #### .set(key, value)

 Set an item.

 The `value` must be JSON serializable.
-Trying to set the type `undefined`, `function`, or `symbol` will result in a TypeError.

-#### .set(object)
+#### .setObject(object)

-Set multiple items at once.
+Set multiple items at once by passing in an object, where each key in the object will be stored in the config.

-#### .get(key, defaultValue?)
+#### .get(key)

-Get an item or `defaultValue` if the item does not exist.
+Get an item by its `key`, returning `null` if the `key` doesn't exist.

+#### .reset()

+Reset **all** items that have matching defaults, as defined by the `defaults` option, to their default values.

+This will **DELETE** the entire configuration file if it exists and fill it only with `defaults` if they exist.

-#### .reset(...keys)
+#### .resetKeys(string[])

-Reset items to their default values, as defined by the `defaults` option.
+Reset specific item(s) to their default values, as defined by the `defaults` option.
+Accepts a `string[]` of keys to reset.

+If there were no `defaults` defined, or the keys passed in the `string[]` don't match any existing keys then this is a no-op.

 #### .has(key)